"I live with no boundaries... I don't like being boxed in."

 Druski studies Adam Sandler's "Happy Madison" model and Kevin Hart's "HARTBEAT" blueprint.
 But he's taking a different route: financing and self-funding his own projects, earning online, touring offline, investing where he controls risk and reward.

 His entertainment company, 4Lifers Entertainment, now has a feature film in development called The Diggers.
-From broke college student to production powerhouse, Druski built exactly what the streaming giants refused to give him.
+The streaming giants refused to give him a platform.
+He built the platform, then made the platform profitable enough to fund a film.

 The Coulda Fest Tour: Druski Takes His Empire International